Vercors Massif: Principal caves

 The Grotte de Bournillon, located in the commune of Châtelus, has the highest cave opening in Europe at 105 m.

 Climate

 The climate of the Vercors due to its elevation is much more rigorous than the lowlands surrounding the massif.
 The village of La-Chapelle-en-Vercors, approximately in the center of the massif, has a Dfb climate under the Köppen Classification system.
 Winters are cold; summers are warm; and precipitation, often snow in the winter, is abundant in all seasons.

+Climate data for La Chapelle-en-Vercors, France.
+Coordinates: 44.971°N 5.419°E. Elevation: 2,948 feet (899 m).